Quantile Graphical Models: Bayesian Approaches: Some illustrative examples

-We generate independent normal random variables with mean zero and variance 1 for $X_{21}$ till $X_{30}$.
-Hence, we have total number of nodes/variables, $P=30$ and the graph has two disjoint parts namely: $\it{G}_1=\{X_1,X_2,X_4, X_6,$ $X_7,X_9\}$ and $\it{G}_2=\{X_{11},\dots,X_{20}\} $.
-In addition, non-linear relationships are present between the variables.
-Generating $ n=200$ independent observations over 100 replications, we construct the network by our algorithm and compare it with the GGM based neighborhood selection method as mentioned earlier.
-For prior, we use setting similar to Example 1.
-A typical fit is presented in Figure \ref{qtlvsglasso}.
-The quantile based variational Bayes (QVB) method has successfully recovered the connected part inducing sparsity whereas GGM has failed to induce sparseness and estimated the weak connections.
+Generating $ n=400$ independent observations over 100 replications, we construct the network by our algorithm and compare it with the GGM based neighborhood selection method as mentioned earlier.
+For GGM we use {\it `huge.select'} from the {\bf R} package {\it `huge'} which uses GLASSO and the implementations of the formulation from Meinshausen and Buhlmann (2006) (MB).
+The stability based selection criterion (argument{\it `stars'} in the {\bf R} function) performs relatively better in this example and is therefore compared with our method.

+For quantile based variational Bayes (QVB), the data is standardized, and we use $t=1$, independent $N(0,v)$, $v=1$ prior on the coefficients.
+The QVB graph is robust to prior variance over a range $1\leq v\leq 100$.
+A typical fitted subgraph for $X_1,\dots,X_{29}$ conditional on the scale parameter $X_{30}$ is presented in Figure \ref{qtlvsglasso} for QVB and MCMC based fits with same parameter specifications.
+The QVB method has successfully recovered the connected part inducing sparsity whereas GGM has estimated wrong connections.
 Moreover, the quantile based method performs better to separate the independent parts.
-Using MCMC algorithm, we obtain the similar graphs but the QVB is several hundred time faster than the MCMC.
-In Table \ref{tab2}, an account of false positivity ( detecting an edge, where there is none) has been provided along with the average number of undetected edges.
-Here, $FDR$ denotes the number of falsely detected edges on average per graph, $e_1$, $e_2$ and $e_3$ denote the average number of undetected edges in $\it{G}_1$, $\it{G}_2$ as well as the average number of falsely detected connectors between them.
+Using MCMC algorithm, we obtain the similar graphs but the QVB is several hundred times faster than the MCMC.
+In Table \ref{tab2}, an account of false positivity ( detecting an edge, where there is none) has been provided along with the average number of undetected edges for the QVB.
+Here, $FDR$ denotes the number of falsely detected edges on average per graph, $e_1$, $e_2$ and $e_3$ denote the average number of undetected edges in $\it{G}_1$, $\it{G}_2$ and the average number of falsely detected connectors between them.
 It can be seen that the misspecifications are significantly higher in GGM.
 The GGM detects a lot of extra edges along with the existing edges.
 Also, $\it{G}_1$ and $\it{G}_2$ are generally well separated by the quantile based method.
-In the presence of auto-correlation, some of the edges are not detected by both the methods.
 Overall, the quantile based variational Bayes provides a sparser and a more accurate solution.
+A typical MCMC fit is similar to QVB fit (Figure \ref{qtlvsglasso}) but MCMC fits generally have slightly sparser graph with QVB detecting weaker connections more frequently.